ib-proj/sgd_matrix_factorization/README.md

 # Project

-This project contains multithreaded C++17 code.
-It calculates the root mean square error (RMSE) between a matrix and its factorization.
+This project contains our work for implemeting the paper A Fast Parallel Stochastic Gradient Method for Matrix Factorization in Shared Memory Systems, 2016 by W.-S. Chin, Y. Zhuang, Y.-C. J. and Lin., C.-J.

 # Prerequisites
+* Python
 * CMake 3.25 or higher.
 * A C++ compiler that supports C++17 (e.g., GCC 7 or higher).
 * A system with multithreading support (i.e., POSIX threads).

 # Getting Started